Last updated on February 9th, 2025 at 03:05 am

 What does it mean to be irritable?

-To be irritable means to be easily provoked to anger, impatience, or frustration, often resulting in a heightened emotional response to stimuli.
+To be irritable means to be easily provoked into anger, impatience, or frustration, often resulting in a heightened emotional response to stimuli.

 What is the meaning of irritability in the body?